 As a UX/UI designer, you should have heard this once in your life.
 If you are doing web development, mobile app design or digital product design, people sometimes don't really know how to estimate the effort it really takes to have a good graphic design for a final interface.

 The Background on UI Design

-Graphic design for app development is way more complex than doing pretty buttons, logos, icons, typography and colors.
+Nonetheless, overall graphic design for app development is way more complex than just doing pretty buttons, logos, icons, typography and colors.
 Of course, it is very important to have a visually appealing design.
 However, people who are not involved in this kind of process may think that the visually content is the most important part.

 8 Steps of Graphic Design for App Development

 The truth is, creating a good experience for mobile development involves 7 phases before UI Design.
-That's right, it's not only sketching, wireframing, and designing.1.
-Market research
+That's right, it's not only sketching, wireframing, and designing.

 Before developing a mobile app, first you need to know what your global market is.
 Before starting an UI app, you need to research the market, such as finding similar products.
 It could be websites, web apps, software, hardware and real products that help you to compare your product offering.